Skip to main content

 Since October 2024 OpenAI applies prompt caching automatically for any prefix ≥ 1024 tokens; no body change is required.
 So why does Tessera surface M6 on OpenAI workloads at all?

 Because the canary's stack-aware grouping needs M6 in the mechanics_stack for OpenAI requests that hit cache.
-Without M6 in the stack, OpenAI workloads with cache-hit traffic get scored against the _none (pristine passthrough) bucket OR a partial stack — hiding the actual prompt-cache contribution from breach detection.
+Without M6 in the stack, OpenAI workloads with cache-hit traffic get scored against the _none (pristine passthrough) bucket OR a partial stack.
+Hiding the actual prompt-cache contribution from breach detection.
 The worker emits the m6 tag for opted-in OpenAI workloads as the canary signal source, even though there's no body mutation.

 Response header on OpenAI M6 attribution: x-tessera-prompt-cache: auto-openai.
 The auto- prefix distinguishes this from applied- markers where Tessera mutated the body.